Statutory Audit Preparation and Coordination Support in 7 to 15 Working Days - Starting @ ₹9,999 Only

 Stakeholder Trust

 A Series A funded SaaS startup engaged IncorpX for their second-year statutory audit in FY 2024-25.
-Our audit team identified ₹8.2 lakh in unclaimed Input Tax Credit and 3 internal control gaps in vendor payment approvals.
+Our audit coordination team identified ₹8.2 lakh in unclaimed Input Tax Credit and 3 internal control gaps during pre-audit preparation in vendor payment approvals.
 The clean audit report under SA 700 was delivered in 9 working days, enabling the company to file Form AOC-4 within 15 days of their AGM.
 The management letter recommendations reduced their FY 2025-26 audit timeline to just 7 working days.

 Frequently Asked Questions About Financial Audit Services in India